maxbenschop/todo-app/README.md

 - Create and manage tasks with ease.
 - Remove completed or unwanted tasks.
 - Save your tasks in local storage for easy access.
+- Change to darkmode with only one click.

 ## Demo
 [GlobalTodo Demo](https://maxbenschop.com/to-do)